marcelocra/marcelocra/README.md

 I also believe that **maintainability** is one of the (if not the) **most important features of a codebase**.
 Code architecture and readability play fundamental parts.

-Now I'll list some coding stuff that I like and are interesting or useful, including projects that I created.
+Now I'll list some coding stuff that I like and find interesting or useful, including projects that I created.

 If you want to know more about me or get in touch, keep reading [below](#more).
 I also added some typical GitHub readme stats there 😆️.